SerdarHelli/CiteTube/README.md

 ## License

-MIT License - see LICENSE file for details.
+GNU3 License - see LICENSE file for details.